 Establishing Tenant Screening Criteria For Rating Tenants

-It might feel like you’re showing your cards unnecessarily or taking decision making out of your hands by listing your criteria.
+Establishing tenant screening criteria is not always fun and easy.
+It might feel like you’re showing your cards unnecessarily or taking decision-making out of your hands by listing your criteria.
+However, the more prepared you are the more confident you may be in finding a highly qualified tenant.

 Some refer to this document as a rental criteria form and in other parts of the country it is referred to as a tenant selection criteria form.
 These names can all be used interchangeably.

-Now… let’s take a look at why you’d want to incorporate one into your tenant screening process.
+Now, let’s take a look at why you’d want to incorporate one into your tenant screening process.
+Tenant screening criteria will help you create a system for how you judge tenant applicants and rock solid defense in a discrimination claim.

-How To Use A Tenant Screening Criteria To Defend A Discrimination Claim
+How To Use Tenant Screening Criteria To Defend A Discrimination Claim

 - I have kids